Jungian PsychologyGCSE students in royal blue jumpers studying Jungian Psychology symbols at individual desks in classroom.

 The figurines serve as symbolic representations of the individual's inner world, offering a visual representation of their emotions, desires, and experiences.

-According to a study conducted by the University of California, Sandplay therapy has been shown to be particularly effective in helping individuals address and heal from trauma, unlocking deep-rooted emotional wounds and fostering psychological growth (UC Berkeley, 2019).
+According to a study conducted by the University of California, Sandplay therapy has been shown to be particularly effective in helping individuals address and heal from trauma, unlocking deep-rooted emotional wounds and developing psychological growth (UC Berkeley, 2019).

 Sandplay therapy offers a unique and transformative approach to therapy, allowing individuals to access the depths of their psyche through the power of imagination.